YohanBeattie/Cyber-tools/README.md

 ./install.sh
 source ./venv/bin/activate
 ```

+You can also fill out the conf.yaml file with your public IP for basic_checks.py and API_keys you could have for typosquatFinder.py

 ### Using other UNIX OS than Kali

 If you are not using Kali Linux, feroxbuster will not be install by the script and you may need to install it manually :